LedgerHQ/app-openpgp/doc/user/blue-app-openpgp-card.rst

 or add an authentication sub-key to your existing master gpg key.

-Once done, it is necessary to configure ssh to point to the right key and delegate the authentication to *gpg-ssg-agent* instead of *ssh-agent*.
+Once done, it is necessary to configure ssh to point to the right key and delegate the authentication to *gpg-ssh-agent* instead of *ssh-agent*.

 Generate new key on device